 Appreciating the significance of the restoration of the many historically recognized buildings in the downtown district of Waterville, our primary goal, as expressed in our Mission Statement, is to initiate and support the building owners with their efforts in preserving their buildings.

-General Membership meetings are held every 4th Monday of each month 5pm, at Town Hall.
+Waterville Main Street meetings are held every 2nd and 4th Monday of each month 5pm, at the Waterville Library.

 Waterville Days planning is underway and we are looking forward to a fantastic weekend!
 Click on the "More" button below to explore the events and plan to get involved, either by participating in the parade, as a vendor or come out to enjoy the festivities!

 Barn Quilts of Douglas County, Washington is an all-volunteer group affiliated with the Waterville Main Street Association, with the mission of creating county-wide and heritage-honoring projects that will reflect the county’s appreciation for our agricultural economy, draw visitors into our county and positively impact the local economy.

 As a mission-driven organization, the Waterville Main Street Association (WMA) is working to serve all businesses in its downtown district.
 The WMA is a volunteer-only organization - we are looking for community and business members willing to work towards enhancing the historical, cultural and architectural features that make our community unique and appealing.